RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/7-Policies/2-Assigning-an-employee-employees-to-complete-a-policy/2-Assigning-an-employee-employees-to-complete-a-policy.md

 ### How to assign employees to acknowledge a policy

-1. Navigate to HR &gt; Employees
+1. Navigate to HR > Employees

     ![Navigate to Employees](<../3-Assigning-via-onboarding/Step 1.png>)